intel/xpumanager/doc/CLI_user_guide.md

                                 20. PCIe Write (kB/s), per GPU
                                 21. Xe Link Throughput (kB/s), a list of tile-to-tile Xe Link throughput.
                                 22. Compute engine utilizations (%), per tile.
-                                22. Media engine utilizations (%), per tile.
+                                23. Media engine utilizations (%), per tile.
-                                22. Copy engine utilizations (%), per tile.
+                                24. Copy engine utilizations (%), per tile.
+                                25. GPU Memory Errors Correctable, per tile.
+Other non-compute correctable errors are also included.
+                                26. GPU Memory Errors Uncorrectable, per tile.
+Other non-compute uncorrectable errors are also included.

   -i                          The interval (in seconds) to dump the device statistics to screen.
 Default value: 1 second.
   -n                          Number of the device statistics dump to screen.
 The dump will never be ended if this parameter is not specified.